-With your wireframes in hand, the next step in the design process is Prototyping and User Testing.
+With your wireframes in hand, the next steps in the design process are UX/UI, Prototyping, and User Testing.
 This phase is where your product starts to come to life, allowing you to interact with it in a more tangible way and gather real feedback from potential users.

-Prototyping involves creating an interactive model of your product.
-Unlike static wireframes, a prototype is a working version of your product that users can click through and experience.
-This doesn’t mean it’s fully functional or final—prototypes are designed to simulate the user experience, focusing on the flow, functionality, and overall usability rather than detailed visual design.
+prototype, an interactive model of your product.
+Unlike static wireframes, a prototype is a working version of the interface that users can click through and experience.
+This doesn’t mean it’s fully functional or final.
+Prototypes are designed to simulate user experience, focusing on the flow, functionality, and overall usability rather than detailed visual design.

 For startups, prototyping is an invaluable tool.
 It allows you to test ideas quickly and cost-effectively before investing in full development.
 You can explore different interactions, gather early feedback, and identify any usability issues that might not have been obvious during the wireframing stage.
 This helps ensure that your product not only looks good on paper but also works smoothly in the hands of your users.